feast-dev/feast/docs/reference/alpha-web-ui.md

 # \[Beta] Web UI

 **Warning**: This is an _experimental_ feature.
 To our knowledge, this is stable, but there are still rough edges in the experience.
-Contributions are welcome!&#x20;
+Contributions are welcome!

 ## Overview